Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 Includes Riverside, Barney Lake, Skagit Valley College

 • Our exclusive profile of Harrison Clothier and the birth of Mount Vernon, the town he founded with Edward G. English in 1877 — Part one.
-See Issue 50 of the optional Subscribers online Journal for Part Two, including the story of their logging operations, now posted from the subscribers edition, plus an obit of English and the full story of his famous kidnapping while a timber magnate.
+Part 2 explains Ed English's growth in strength and control; plus an obit of English and the full story of his famous kidnapping while he was a timber magnate.

 Log jams

 • Mount Vernon Log Jams Part One.
 Introduction to the famous Mount Vernon log jams and transcription of eye-witness articles about the work to remove them, dating from the 1870s.
-Includes the diary of Otto Klement, who arrived in the Skagit Valley in 1873..
+Includes the diary of Otto Klement, who arrived in the Skagit Valley in 1873.
+This story will soon be changed to this address.
+If neither file connects, please email us.

 Burlington